akeryan/akeryan/README.md

 ![my_image](meta.jpeg)

 ### Hi there 👋 I am Aram, currently a student at <a href="https://42abudhabi.ae/"> 42 Abu Dhabi </a> learning how to build things out of thin air ;)
-Very much excited about Metaverses, DAO's, Web 3.0 paradigm, and enabling all of these - blockchain technology.
+Very much excited about Metaverses, DAO's, Web 3.0 paradigm, and enabling all of these - the blockchain technology.